to consider ~ politics of beauty

 forget me nots ep.4 ~ don’t hurry! take the time!

-Last episode I mentioned extremes and, ironically, this title could head you on a slippery path that could diverge you to one of these extremes, the one where – if you take too much time – you could end up loosing time – chances.
+Last episode I mentioned extremes and, ironically, this title could head you on a slippery path into one of these extremes, the one where – if you take too much time – you could end up loosing time – chances.

-It’s true, you can slip on this path, but for some people – me included, it’s a path worth considering.
-But I am aware or try to keep awareness of the slipperiness of it, actually I’ll have some episodes about extremes.
+It’s true, you can slip on the path where you think it takes the time that it takes, but for some people – me included, it’s a path worth considering.
+I do am aware or try to keep awareness of the slipperiness of it, actually I’ll detail a little later in some episodes about/around extremes.
 This gives me the occasion to announce the next episodes:

 – Forget Me Nots Ep.
 5 ~ Find & mind the extremes!